andreshungbz/flashcard-dragon/README.md

 <details>
   <summary>Script Method (quicker but may require changing PostgreSQL setting)</summary>

-> [!IMPORTANT]
-> The scripts will only work if your PostgreSQL host-based authentication configuration setting is set to `md5` or `scram-sha-256`.

 ### Update PostgreSQL HBA Configuration

 1. Log in to `psql` as the `postgres` superuser and run the following command to find the location of your PostgreSQL host-based authentication configuration file.